Convallaria majalis

 Does Lily of the Valley bloom every year?

-Will Lily of the Valley spread?
+Will Lily of the Valley spread in the garden?